Current transformer: Function

 A current transformer has a primary winding, a core, and a secondary winding, although some transformers use an air core.
-While the physical principles are the same, the details of a "current" transformer compared with a "voltage" transformer will differ because of different requirements of the application.
+While the physical principles are the same, the details of a "current" transformer compared with a "voltage" transformer differ because of different requirements of the application.
 A current transformer is designed to maintain an accurate ratio between the currents in its primary and secondary circuits over a defined range.

 The alternating current in the primary produces an alternating magnetic field in the core, which then induces an alternating current in the secondary.
 The primary circuit is largely unaffected by the insertion of the CT.
 Accurate current transformers need close coupling between the primary and secondary to ensure that the secondary current is proportional to the primary current over a wide current range.
 The current in the secondary is the current in the primary (assuming a single turn primary) divided by the number of turns of the secondary.
 In the illustration on the right, 'I' is the current in the primary, 'B' is the magnetic field, 'N' is the number of turns on the secondary, and 'A' is an AC ammeter.

 Current transformers typically consist of a silicon steel ring core wound with many turns of copper wire, as shown in the illustration to the right.
 The conductor carrying the primary current is passed through the ring.
 The CT's primary, therefore, consists of a single 'turn'.
 The primary 'winding' may be a permanent part of the current transformer, i.e., a heavy copper bar to carry current through the core.
-Window-type current transformers are also common, which can have circuit cables run through the middle of an opening in the core to provide a single-turn primary winding.
+Window-type (toroidal) current transformers are also common, which can have circuit cables run through the center of the core to provide a single-turn primary winding.
 To assist accuracy, the primary conductor should be centered in the aperture.